If you’ve never been to Arizona, you might have a hard time imagining it as a trout fisherman’s paradise. But Arizona anglers know better.

 The fishing tends to peak in late spring and early summer, but water quality declines as it heats up.
 In addition to rainbow trout, the Arizona GFD stocks some tiger trout here as well.

 Woods Canyon Lake

-Fairly small lake at 55 acres, Woods Canyon Lake is a picturesque high country lake at the edge of the Mogollon Rim.
+A fairly small lake at 55 acres, Woods Canyon Lake is a picturesque high-country lake at the edge of the Mogollon Rim in the southern reaches of Coconino County.
 Rainbows and tiger trout have been stocked heavily.